oasis-tcs/openc2-oc2ls/oc2ls.md

 **Usage Requirements:**

 * A Producer MUST NOT send a list containing more than one instance of any Feature.
-* A Consumer receiving a list containing more than one instance of any Feature MUST behave as if the duplicate(s) were not present.
+* A Consumer receiving a list containing more than one instance of any Feature SHOULD behave as if the duplicate(s) were not present.

 **Usage Notes:**